MASTER GARDNER LLC

 Salting, also known as deicing, is the process of melting ice or preventing it from forming on surfaces.
 It involves spreading salt or other similar substances on icy surfaces to lower the freezing point of water.
 This causes the ice to melt and turns it into a liquid, making it safer to walk or drive on the surface below.

 Salting is typically done in the winter months when temperatures drop below freezing.
 Freezing temperatures can cause water on surfaces to freeze, which creates hazardous situations for pedestrians and drivers.
-Salting is done to prevent this from happening or to melt the ice that has already formed.
+Road salting services are performed to prevent this from happening or to melt the ice that has already formed.

 Not all salt is created equal.
 There are various types of salt used for deicing, each with its unique properties and uses.
 Here are some of the most common types of salt used for salting: